zlannik/SoundTap/README.md

 I love this little program that I made!
 The boilerplate was built with Claude and refined in Visual Studio.
 The cool thing is that it works great and I use it all the time to record audio!

-It relies on TKinter for its GUI interface, which is to say, were I making this from from the ground up I would probably design it in C
+It relies on TKinter for its GUI interface, which is to say, were I making this from the ground up I would probably design it in C